 Master's programmes in Smart Electrical Networks and Systems (SENSE)

-The joint master's programmes in Smart Electrical Networks and Systems (SENSE) is offered by seven European universities through KIC InnoEnergy.
+The joint master's programme in Smart Electrical Networks and Systems (SENSE) is offered by seven European universities through InnoEnergy.
 The programme is the starting point for your career in engineering, designing or managing the smart electrical grids of the future.
 As new technologies transform the energy infrastructure and enable greater use of renewables and more efficient energy consumption, the opportunities for innovative ideas, new businesses and creative engineers are growing.